Economy of Vietnam: Tourism

-In 2012, Vietnam received 6.8 million international visitors and the number is expected to reach over 7 million in 2013.
-Vietnam keeps emerging as an attractive destination.
+In 2012, Vietnam received 6.8 million international visitors and the number was expected to reach over 7 million in 2013.
 In TripAdvisor's list of top 25 destinations Asia 2013 by travelers' choice, there are four cities of Vietnam, namely Hanoi, Ho Chi Minh City, Hoi An and Ha Long.

 2016 was the first year ever which Vietnam received over 10 million international visitors.
 Since then, this figure has continued to rise.
 In 2019, Vietnam with 18 million international visitors was fifth most visited country in the Asia-Pacific region as per World Tourism rankings released by the United Nations World Tourism Organization.

 During the COVID-19 pandemic in Vietnam, the country suspended issuance of all tourist visas from March 2020 and recorded a 98% year-on-year drop in foreign visitors for April 2020.
 Furthermore, Total tourism revenues dropped by over 60% year-on-year for July 2020.
 The country reopened to international arrivals in March 2022.

 In the first six months of 2024, Vietnam received 6,943,961 tourist arrivals representing an increase over the same period in 2023 of 65.7 percent.

-Tourism has also become a major contributor to the national economy, generating revenues equivalent to around 6.6% of Vietnam's GDP in 2024, with forecasts suggesting an increase to over 7% in 2025.

-The largest sources of international visitors in 2024 were South Korea, China, and the United States, together accounting for nearly half of total arrivals.

-In support of this growth, Vietnam has expanded infrastructure with new international terminals at Hanoi and Ho Chi Minh City airports, alongside investments in coastal resort zones such as Da Nang and Phu Quoc.

 Export of labour

 The export of labour, that is the sending of Vietnamese workers to work in other countries, is also key to the Vietnamese economy, with much of their earnings being sent back to Vietnam.
 This labour export was disrupted due to the COVID pandemic, however by 2022, Vietnam hopes to send 90,000 workers abroad.
-Traditional destinations have included South Korea, Japan, Malaysia, the Republic of China, and now Vietnam is aiming for Germany, Russia, and Israel.
+Traditional destinations have included South Korea, Japan, Malaysia, Taiwan and now Vietnam is aiming for other countries such as Germany, Russia, and Israel.